 Mayfair Salad Dressing with Anchovies is a regional recipe that originated in the St Louis Mayfair Hotel Restaurant.
 It is similar to a Caesar-style salad dressing full of garlicky goodness with a salty bite from the anchovies.
 Its unique combination of ingredients will add fabulous flavor to your salads at home.

-This simple recipe produces a big flavor on your salads.
-When I first checked the traditional recipe of this dressing, I realized that there were a couple of ingredients I had never used in cooking.
+This simple Mayfair dressing recipe produces a big flavor on your salads.
+When I first checked the traditional recipe for this dressing, I realized that there were a couple of ingredients I had never used in cooking.

 Anchovies and Raw Eggs